xichen715/Schedule_Management_System/README.md

       5. do the maintenance work after the prototype of our software
   - Ethan(p2211414):
     - Role: project manager, software designer and software analyst
-    - Responsibility:mainly determine the type of software and corresponding functions, write the source code for each of the function to make sure the software can work well and analyze the rationality and consistency of the use of relevant functions
+    - Responsibility: mainly determine the type of software and corresponding functions, write the source code for each of the function to make sure the software can work well and analyze the rationality and consistency of the use of relevant functions
     - Portion:
       1. complete the remaining source code
       2. do the testing for our software